A-dalyomer/delivery_app/README.md

 hoping it meets the requirements you needed for examining my experience.

 You can check the [Changes Made] and the git log for more details of changes i made in the project.
+Plus you can check the [Key features] section for what features the app provides.

 But when it came to design, i could have had a more exact design measurements but with responsiveness, but the wireframe that was designed on a website that does not provide me with any tools to get